Veteran Houston police officer drowns in Harvey floodwaters

 Sgt.
 Steve Perez, 60, died when he became trapped in floodwaters while on his way to work on Sunday, Houston Police Chief Art Acevedo said through tears at a news conference on Tuesday afternoon.

-Acevedo said Perez never arrived to work on Sunday and contacted his wife, who said she had not heard form him since 4 a.m. that morning.
+Acevedo said Perez never arrived to work on Sunday and contacted his wife, who said she had not heard from him since 4 a.m. that morning.

 "The wife told me she asked him not to go in," Acevedo said, his voice choking with emotion.
 "His response was 'We got work to do.'"